 Maximiliansplatz and New Bamberg Town Hall

 Maximiliansplatz, or Maxplatz for short, is the largest and most important square in Bamberg city centre.
 It is dominated by the baroque-style New Town Hall, built in the 1730s.
 Its creator is Balthasar Neumann, who became famous above all for the Würzburg Residence.
 The square is a centre of attraction for cultural events and the fruit and vegetable market held on weekdays.
 On Saturdays, the farmers' market is held here, offering mainly Franconian specialities.
-These include the Bamberger Hörnla, not a baked good, but a small and pointed potato, waxy with a nutty flavour.
+These include Bamberger Hörnla, not a baked good, but a small and pointed potato, waxy with a nutty flavour.
 This very high-quality potato variety is mainly sold in delicatessens outside Bamberg.
 Savoy cabbage is also typical of Bamberg.
 There are also regular flea markets on the Maxplatz between May and September.

 Maximiliansplatz 3